Lyapunov Neural ODE State-Feedback Control Policies: Introduction

-The advantages of \emph{neural} control policies resulting from the NODE approach over traditional NN policies include: (i) allowing the use of modern numerical ODE solvers that leverage adaptive step sizes based on desired accuracy and speed while ensuring numerical stability, which is essential for inference of stiff systems; (ii) handling states and inputs over arbitrary (sampling) time intervals, alleviating the need to discretize data on fixed time intervals as in traditional NNs; and (iii) memory efficiency of NODEs due to the use of the adjoint method \cite{givoli2021tutorial} for gradient computations in the backward pass, circumventing backpropagation through the numerical solver.
-This eliminates the need to store intermediate values in the forward pass, reducing the memory footprint in training neural control policies.
-Another advantage of using NODEs for control lies in the ability to perform system identification and control policy design in a unified framework \cite{bachhuber2023neural,chi2024nodec}, enabling performance-oriented model learning \cite{gevers2005identification,makrygiorgos2022performance}.
+The latter approach to solving continuous-time OCPs with a NN control policy follows the same strategy as learning neural ordinary differential equations (NODEs) \citep{chen2018neural}.
+NODEs comprise a class of NN models that replace the discrete hidden layers in dense NNs with a parameterized ODE that represents continuous-depth models, describing temporal evolution of the hidden states in dynamic inference.
+Such an interpretation of dynamical systems as a learnable function class offers distinct benefits for time-series modeling (e.g., \cite{rahman2022neural,linot2023stabilized}).
+In continuous-time OCPs, system dynamics can be viewed as a composition of a known ODE model and a NN control policy embedded in the dynamics, forming a NODE structure.
+This setting is an instance of the universal differential equation framework \citep{rackauckas2020universal}, which embodies the idea of using various types of NNs within physics-based models.
+The advantages of \emph{neural} control policies resulting from the NODE structure over traditional NN policies include: (i) allowing the use of modern numerical ODE solvers that leverage adaptive step sizes based on desired accuracy and speed while ensuring numerical stability, which is essential for inference of stiff systems; (ii) handling states and inputs over arbitrary (sampling) time intervals, alleviating the need to discretize data on fixed time intervals; and (iii) memory efficiency of NODEs due to the use of the adjoint method \citep{givoli2021tutorial} for gradient computations in the backward pass, circumventing backpropagation through the numerical solver.
+The latter eliminates the need to store intermediate values in the forward pass, reducing the memory footprint in learning control policies.
+Another advantage of using NODEs for control lies in the ability to perform system identification and control policy design in a unified framework \citep{bachhuber2023neural,chi2024nodec}, enabling performance-oriented model learning \citep{gevers2005identification,makrygiorgos2022performance}.
+The dynamic nature of NODEs naturally lends itself to leveraging control-theoretic tools to provide desirable structures such as stability in learning neural control policies for OCPs.
+Stability is particularly crucial in optimal control for establishing robustness of the optimal solution to ensure the controlled system reaches its desired state despite perturbations.